-For example, if you’re taking steps to improve your fitness and overall health, over time you should see a gradual increase in your average heart rate variability.
+For example, if you’re taking steps to improve your fitness and overall health, you should gradually increase your average heart rate variability over time.

 This could signify that you’re training too hard, not sleeping enough, getting sick, eating poorly, encountering too much stress, or failing to hydrate properly.